 Forum and jurisdiction

 As a general principle, the commercial courts are competent in (private) maritime issues.
-Nonetheless, the MNL has given competence to notaries public to deal with some maritime proceedings.
+Nonetheless, the MNL has given public notaries the function of dealing with some maritime proceedings.
 Article 468 establishes that clauses of submission to a foreign jurisdiction or arbitration abroad are not valid if they have not been negotiated.
-The interpretation and application of this provision raises doubts because it could be considered contrary to EU law; in particular, the case law of the CJEU.
+The interpretation and application of this provision raise doubts because it could be considered contrary to EU law; in particular, the case law of the CJEU.

 Contractual time bar periods for actions where the law does not provide for a specific time limit shall be five years.
 For non-contractual actions, the general time bar is one year from the date on which actions could have been brought.

 Arbitration and mediation are ruled by Act 60/2003, of 23 December 2003, on Arbitration, modelled on the UNCITRAL Model Law on International Commercial Arbitration (1985), and Act 5/2012, of 6 July 2012, on Mediation in Civil and Commercial Matters.
 There is no special legislation for maritime disputes.
 Mediation is not often used in Spain.

 iii Enforcement of foreign judgments and arbitral awards

 Regulation (EU) No. 1215/2012 on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters (the Brussels I bis Regulation) shall be applied by courts of all EU Member States.
 It removed the exequatur procedure.
 Nonetheless, the interested party can apply for refusal of recognition of a judgment.

 The effectiveness of choice-of-court agreements does not depend on the parties' domicile.
 According to Article 25 of the Brussels I bis Regulation, the chosen court shall have jurisdiction unless the agreement is null and void because of its substantive invalidity under the law of the Member State.